odCat/gtypist/lessons/ru.typ

 #! /usr/bin/gtypist
 #
 # Russian touch typing course for GNU Typist.
 #
+# Copyright (C) 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011,
+#               2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019
-#	Copyright (C) 2003  Dmitry Rutsky	<rutsky@school.ioffe.rssi.ru>
+#               Dimitry Rutsky	<rutsky@school.ioffe.rssi.ru>
 #
-#	This program is free software: you can redistribute it and/or modify
+# GNU Typist is free software: you can redistribute it and/or modify
 # it under the terms of the GNU General Public License as published by
 # the Free Software Foundation, either version 3 of the License, or
 # (at your option) any later version.
 #
-#	This program is distributed in the hope that it will be useful,
+# GNU Typist is distributed in the hope that it will be useful,
 # but WITHOUT ANY WARRANTY; without even the implied warranty of
 # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 # GNU General Public License for more details.
 #
 # You should have received a copy of the GNU General Public License
-#	along with this program.
+# along with GNU Typist.
 If not, see <http://www.gnu.org/licenses/>.
 #

 #
 # Original of this file uses KOI8-R encoding.
 If you're using different
 # encoding in your terminal, you have to convert the file appropriately.
 # For example, to convert this file to DOS CP866, you may do it with the
 # following command (if you have `iconv' utility which is installed along
 # with the GNU C Library):
 #
 # iconv -f KOI8-R -t CP866 /usr/share/gtypist/ru.typ > ru_CP866.typ
 #
 # If this file is in /usr/share/gtypist this will create CP866-encoded
 # `ru_CP866.typ' script file in current directory.
 #

 B: Добро пожаловать!